Chart Color Schemes

 An assessment of population growth drivers in Collaroy reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For projections until 2041, AreaSearch uses ABS/Geoscience Australia data from 2024 with a 2022 base year for SA2 areas covered, and NSW State Government's SA2-level projections from 2022 with a 2021 base year for uncovered areas.
-Growth rates by age group are applied to all areas until 2041.
-By 2041, Collaroy is projected to grow by 6 persons, reflecting a reduction of approximately 0.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the Collaroy (NSW) area is expected to grow by approximately 7 persons by 2041, reflecting a reduction of about 0.2% in total population over the 17-year period.

 Frequently Asked Questions - Population